1. What is The American High School Honors Performance Series at Carnegie Hall?

 - Audition recording/CD (described below)

-Applicants may submit the materials by downloading the paper application.
+Applicants may submit the materials either using the online registration process or through a paper application.
 Applications will not be considered until all required pieces are received.
 If an applicant fails to submit required portions, their deposit is not refunded.

 9. What are the requirements of the audition recording?

 Each student must submit an audition recording.
-The recording can be sent on a CD by mail for Board evaluation.
+The recording can either by uploaded to our site (after registering online) or a CD sent by mail for Board evaluation.
 Recording must meet the following criteria:

 - Between 3 and 5 minutes in length and may consist of more than one piece